snobu/destreamer/README.md

 Send a quality PR first and i'll add you as a contributor to the repository.

-## NEW `dev` BRANCH!

-This is now a TypeScript project if you checkout the `dev` branch.
-All new development happens on `dev` branch.

-Use the `master` branch for the older vanilla JavaScript version.

 ## DISCLAIMER

 Hopefully this doesn't break the end user agreement for Microsoft Stream.
 Since we're simply saving the HLS stream to disk as if we were a browser, this does not abuse the streaming endpoints.
 However i take no responsibility if either Microsoft or your Office 365 admins request a chat with you in a small white room.